LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 .. _addcomponent-label:

-.. note :: double-check, update, and fill in gaps in the following...
+.. note :: This stuff is pulled from older content we had lying around.
+           It needs to be updated, checked for correctness, gaps filled in, etc.

 ======================================================
 Adding a New CS Toolkit Component